In real estate investing, rental data is such a great necessity that any investor will go to any length to access the latest information.

 Defining Rental Data

-For them to achieve their investment goals, they need to perform extensive due diligence so they can make accurate projections and computations.
-Making sure the math checks out is vital to any investment venture, especially in real estate, where big money is involved.
+For an investor like yourself to achieve your investment goals, you need to perform extensive due diligence so you can make accurate projections and computations.
+Making sure the math checks out is vital to any investment venture, especially in real estate, where a lot of money is involved.

-Rental data is simply important information about rental properties that give investors an idea of a specific property’s profitability.
+Rental data, by definition, is simply important information about rental properties that give investors an idea of a specific property’s profitability.
 It includes, but is not limited to, the following information:

 - Number of market listings